steffen-karlsson/schema-compatibility-ui/README.md

-# UI for Schema Registry to validate compatibility
+# SchemMax - UI for maximising your schemas compabitbility

-Versatile, fast and lightweight web UI for validating schema compatibility levels in Confluent Schema Registry.
+Versatile, fast and lightweight web UI for validating schema compatibility levels in Confluent Schema Registry, among others.

 ## Build